tharsheblows/comment-images/README.txt

 4. The administrator's dashboard notice when their hosting environment doesn't allow uploads

 == Changelog ==

+= 1.1 =
+* Updating README to show the screenshots.

 = 1.0 =
 * Initial release